User Manual

 Supported Tool Descriptions

-Settings for MCP-based integrations (Brave Search, Slack, Github, GoogleWorkspace, GoogleMaps, Youtube, Trello, Airbnb, Office365, Dropbox) are configured through the Configuration Manager module.
+Settings for MCP-based integrations (Brave Search, Slack, Github, GoogleWorkspace, GoogleMaps, Youtube, Trello, Airbnb, Office365, Dropbox, Google Flight, LinkedIn, Instagram) are configured through the Configuration Manager module.
 Once API keys, access permissions, and connection details for the relevant MCP are defined in this module, they become available for use within the AI Agent.
+Additionally, storing outputs generated via MCP in the database is supported.

 Project & Management